reeshuffled/reeshuffled.github.io/_posts/2026-04-17-The-Drama-Through-a-Philosophical-Lens.md

 ## Conclusion

 As you could probably tell from this essay, I really enjoyed this film and all the delicious moral dilemmas it served up.
+I haven't seen much discourse around the movie, and I do not think that I will be seeking it out because I think there will be certain types of common critiques that strip away the moral nuance.
+A common type is moral smugness where people feel prideful of their adherence to high their arbitrary standards and scoff at those who fail to meet them.
+This is something that gets frequently attributed to leftists; and while leftists rightfully catch flack over this because of [leftist infighting](https://publicseminar.org/essays/what-freud-would-say-about-left-wing-infighting/), I think it’s actually a larger phenomenon of (miserable) online commenters who want to dunk on people and there just happens to be a large online leftist contingency.

 I would be really curious to see people’s religions and political affiliations and if that has any effect on their reactions to the messaging of the movie.
 For instance:
-* Some leftists run amok with accountability as a kind of moral smugness, while others practice a kind of radical acceptance that may come from a spiritual practice or understanding of systems.
+* Prison abolitionists and left-leaning people may be more sympathetic to a message/idea of empathy and rehabilitation/reconciliation.
 * Non-hellfire Christians would also likely feel an inclination toward forgiveness because she lost her path but was able to find it again.
 * Conservatives are more cut and dry about moral thinking usually so I feel like they would feel quite strongly about punishment as well.
 Only 17% of Republicans said that they oppose capital punishment for example.
     * [Political Affiliation and the Death Penalty \| Death Penalty Information Center](https://deathpenaltyinfo.org/policy-issues/policy/public-opinion-polls/political-affiliation-and-the-death-penalty)